tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 #### Else-If Statements

 Currently, the grading program can only award a PASS.
 Ideally, it should assign letter grades (A/B/C/...).
 This requires additional if statements.
-Adapt you code for this:
+Adapt your code:

 {% highlight py %}
 mark = 60